pagaredivyanka/documentation/Git-and-Github.md

 - git config --list //enlist credentials

 # Git Initilization
-## init - used to create a new git repo
+- git init  // used to create a new git repo
-- git init

 # Git Commands
 - pwd // current directry on local machine